-To answer that question, Benoit Meyssignac, Doctor of Science at LEGOS uses the sea surface height data calculated and qualified e compares variations in sea level to estimate the energy disequilibrium of the planet caused by the climate change.
-In his report, Benoit Meyssignac, a specialist in climate studies, shows that this energy heat being accumulated by the Earth over the last few decades, and that it is due mostly to human activity and not to natural climate variability.

-Benoît Meyssignac, Doctor of Science at LEGOS A WARNING TO SCEPTICS According to scientists, many islands will have disappeared between now and the end of the century, leading to the exodus of their populations.
-To those who still doubt the accuracy of measurements of mean sea level.
-CLS engineers reply calmly that there is no longer any doubt whatsoever.
+To answer that question, Benoit Meyssignac, Doctor of Science at LEGOS\\ uses the sea surface height data calculated and qualified by CLS.
+Le compares variations in sea level to estimate the energy disequilibrium of the planet caused by the climate change.
+In his report, Benoit Meyssignac, a specialist in climate studies, shows that this energy disequilibrium has resulted in excess heat being accumulated by the Earth over the last few decades, and that it is due mostly to human activity and not to natural climate variability.
+A WARNING TO SCEPTICS According to scientists, many islands will have disappeared between now and the end of the century, leading to the exodus of their populations.
+To those who still doubt the accuracy of measurements of mean sea level, CLS engineers reply calmly that there is no longer any doubt whatsoever.
 Since 1992, the mean level of the seas has risen...
 On average this level has risen by 3.3 mm/year and the figure is accurate to within half a millimetre.
-CLS processes, calibrates and distributes the data of more than 6000 oceanographic beacons to the international scientific community. © CLS

-ARGO.
-THE PLANETARY THERMOMETER he ocean can store 1000 times more heat than the atmosphere.
+Benoît Meyssignac, Doctor of Science at LEGOS\\ CLS processes, calibrates and distributes the CLS processes, calibrates and distributes the data of more than 6000 oceanographic beacons to the international scientific community. © CLS ARGO, The planetary Thermometer he ocean can store 1000 times more heat than the atmosphere.
 The network of underwater ARGO floats measures the temperature and salinity of the oceans from the surface down to a depth of 2000 meters.
 This unique network of 3880 autonomous beacons is used to measure thermal expansion due to global warming of the Ocean.
 An indispensable complement to satellite observation data, it unfortunately does not sufficiently take into account marginal seas or ice areas today.
 CLS processes the data of 75% of the ARGO fleet and transmits them to climatologists around the world.
 Some floats already measure the chemical composition of our oceans (dissolved oxygen, CO2, pH, chlorophyll, nitrogen) to better characterise the acidification of our waters.
 In addition, instruments capable of descending into the deepest parts of the ocean and of bringing back accurate measurements of temperature and salinity at depths of up to 6000 meters, are currently being developed.
 The aim is to improve our understanding of ocean currents, which in turn will increase knowledge of the Earth's climate.
-EL NIÑO'S BACK Since 1997, El Niño had not reappeared with such intensity.

-his seasonal equatorial current owes its name to a very particular phenomenon.
-Shortly before Christmas, the anniversary of the birth of baby Jesus (El Niño), a warm current literally makes the fish in Peruvian waters disappear.
-El Niño is a large scale Ocean phenomenon in the equatorial Pacific which affects the wind system, the sea temperature and precipitation.
-Vinca Rosmorduc, an engineer from the CLS Space oceanography department, explains this 2015 episode: "You can see it very clearly on our maps.
-The rise in sea temperature causes the water to dilate and thus sea level to rise.
-This is what we've observed at CLS.
-Thanks to these observations, we are able to clearly track the El Niño phenomenon.
-On the maps for September we can already see that the warm waters of El Niño are higher than in 1997.
-It is important to measure the intensity of this phenomenon since it causes drought in Indonesia (causing fires) and precipitation in south America (floods, landslides).
-The more intense this phenomenon, the greater its consequences for populations.
-CLS makes all the information available free-of -charge on the CNES site, aviso+, for all international stakeholders involved in risk management.
-It is quite obvious that this 2015 episode is a major climate event of the 21st-century".

-El Niño 1997-2015: on these maps we can see that the extended surface area of warm water in 2015 is bigger than in 1997.
-The 2015 episode has already proven to be one of the century's major climate events. © AVISO/CNES/CLS
+BIODIVERSITY...
+HIGH STAKES FOR HUMANITY From now until 2050, polar bear populations will diminish by three quarters due to global warming.
+Since 1981, 900 bears have been tracked with Argos at CLS.
 Global warming in the Arctic means that ice fields are forming later and later in the year.
 Polar bears linger for longer on the coastlines.
 Their hunger pushes them to venture increasingly into Inuit villages, rummaging through dustbins, ravaging landfill sites, prowling around houses in search of food.
 As this phenomenon grows more frequent, the Inuit believe the species is not at risk.
 It's easy to jump to this kind of conclusion if you don't study a species in its entirety, if you don't have perspective.
 This is where CLS and satellites come into play.
 The study of highly migratory species or animal populations living in extreme environments can in fact only be done from space.
 In 1978, CNES, NASA and NOAA created the ARGOS satellite location and environmental data collection system.
 Data from the system is acquired, processed and shared by CLS with the international scientific community.
 Each month, the company tracks over 8,000 animals.
 More than 100,000 have been monitored since the 1980s.
 Here is an overview of the impact of climate change on biodiversity, as seen from space.